nrxus/faux/README.md

 burden.
 Having to change your function/struct signatures to support generics in production code when only tests would ever use a different type should be an anti-pattern.

-**this library is in its early alpha stages and there are no guarantees of API stability**

 [mocktopus]: https://github.com/CodeSandwich/Mocktopus